NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 matrix (10 numbers, stored row-wise).

-The ``w`` variance (the last number), can be, for example, on the order of 6.3e-12, so, its square root, which is 2.5e-6 or so, is the expected variability in the ``w`` component of the quaternion.
+The ``w`` variance (the last number), can be, for example, on the order of 6.3e-12.
+Its square root, the standard deviation, which is 2.5e-6 or so, is the expected variability in the ``w`` component of the quaternion.

 Fetch and save the Python script `bias_dg_cam.py
 <https://raw.githubusercontent.com/NeoGeographyToolkit/StereoPipeline/master/src/asp/Tools/bias_dg_cam.py>`_.
 Invoke